gleissonassis/arij/README.md

 ## About

-This software is a issue monitor built for managing SLA for my team.
+This software is an issue monitor built for managing SLA for my team.
 Maybe it will not be useful for you, but is a simple example of Docker+Node+Nginx+Vue.
 You can check this out to find something interesting about these technologies.